m-t-w/m-t-w/index.md

 # Provisioning EC2s with cloudinit_config user-data and Terraform
 What is cloud init?
-[See: The Cloud init docs](https://cloudinit.readthedocs.io/en/latest/topics/tutorial.html)
+[See: the Cloud init docs](https://cloudinit.readthedocs.io/en/latest/topics/tutorial.html)

 ### For each file to be used for cloud_init, create a terraform templatefile
 This is a terraform data source, called a [template_file](https://registry.terraform.io/providers/hashicorp/template/latest/docs/data-sources/file).
 This will allow us to pass in variables from terraform.